Florentino Das: Later life and death

-The celebration of Das' achievement was short-lived, and no sooner did he find himself lacking in funding or a means of getting back to Hawaii.
-He tried to sell Lady Timarau to the Philippine government, but he did not receive any positive feedback on this.
-Personal tragedy also struck Das as his wife divorced him during his absence.
+Shortly after arriving in the Philippines, Das found himself lacking in funding or a means of getting back to Hawaii.
+He tried to sell Lady Timarau to the Philippine government, but did not receive any positive feedback on this.
+He also found that his wife had divorced him during his absence.
 To make ends meet, he again took on odd jobs.
-He also met Herminia Cipriano, whom he married as his second wife and is a school teacher, and they were able to get hired as caretakers of a resort on Corregidor Island.
+He also met Herminia Cipriano, a school teacher whom he married on August 16, 1957.
+They were able to get hired as caretakers of a resort on Corregidor Island.
 Das was also hired by the Philippine Tourist and Travel Authority.

 Das and his wife moved to Mindoro where his wife took on teaching job with the Divine Word College of San Jose.
-He attempted once more to sell his boat to the Philippine government for it to be preserved in a museum, but sadly Lady Timarau sank in the Pasig River in one of the storms.
+He attempted once more to sell the Lady Timarau to the Philippine government for it to be preserved in a museum, but the boat sank in the Pasig River in one of the storms.
 On the seventh anniversary of his feat, he celebrated by sailing solo once more, on a 27-footer utility boat from San Jose, Occidental Mindoro to Manila, but by this time he was already suffering from diabetes and was losing his vision because of glaucoma.
 Das was admitted to the Ramon Magsaysay Memorial Hospital for glaucoma surgery, but by 1964 his health was deteriorating and he lost his sight.

 Das died on October 7, 1964, at the age of 46 due to uremia at a hospital in Manila.
 During his funeral, he was accorded Navy Honor Guards, and was buried at the Manila North Cemetery.